• Menu

 However, a holistic approach to cancer with anti-cancer herbs, nutrition, anti-cancer diet plan and holistic support is becoming increasingly popular and is allowed by law but the therapist must liaise with the Doctor in charge of the case.

 The following is intended to be a guide to some of the holistic support available.
-It is strongly advised to undergo any complementary treatment with a qualified therapist who should liaise with the conventional doctor with regard to the treatment.
+It is strongly advised to undergo any complementary treatment with a qualified therapist who should liaise with the conventional doctor with regards to the treatment.

 1. Anti-Cancer Diet Plan